-V. CSB Respiratory Protection Program (RPP).
+t.
+CSB Respiratory Protection Program (RPP):

-In order to control or eliminate occupational health hazards caused by breathing air contaminated with harmful dusts, fogs, fumes, mists, gases, smokes, sprays, or vapors, the primary objective shall be to prevent CSB employee exposure to atmospheric contamination.
+- (1) In order to control or eliminate occupational health hazards caused by breathing air contaminated with harmful dusts, fogs, fumes, mists, gases, smokes, sprays, or vapors, the primary objective will be to prevent CSB employee exposure to atmospheric contamination.
 This will be accomplished as far as feasible by encouraging site employers to use accepted engineering control measures (for example, enclosure or confinement of the operation, general and local ventilation, and substitution of less toxic materials).
-When effective engineering controls are not feasible during field activities, or while they are being instituted, appropriate respirators will be used by CSB Investigators pursuant to requirement of OSHA standard 29 CFR 1910.134.

-The CSB's RPP is set out in detail at Appendix E. Respirators will be provided by the CSB when such equipment is necessary to protect the health of the employee.
-The CSB will provide respirators that are applicable and suitable for the purpose intended.
+When effective engineering controls are not feasible during field activities, or while they are being instituted, appropriate respirators will be used by CSB Investigators pursuant to requirement of OSHA standard 29 C.F.R. §1910.134. - (2) The CSB's RPP is set out in detail at Appendix E. Respirators will be provided by the CSB when such equipment is necessary to protect the health of the employee.
+The CSB will provide respirators that are suitable for the purpose intended.
 The CSB will be responsible for the establishment and maintenance of a RPP that will include, as a minimum, the requirements outlined in paragraph (c) of the OSHA standard referenced above.
 (See Appendix E for program details.)

-W. CSB Fall Protection Plan.
+u.
+CSB Fall Protection Plan.

-The purpose of a fall protection plan is to protect employees working at elevated heights from injuries or death due to a fall while doing non-routine work at an elevated worksite.
-The CSB's Fall Protection Plan is found at Appendix G. Fall protection standards are outlined in OSHA General Industry Standards under 29 CFR 1910.23 - 1910.29 and in OSHA Construction Standards under 29 CFR 1926, Subpart M, Fall Protection, 29 CFR 1926.104, Safety Belts, Lifelines, and Lanyards, 29 CFR 1926.105, Safety Nets, and 29 CFR 1926.106, Working Over or Near Water.
+The purpose of a fall protection plan is to protect employees working at elevated heights from falling while doing non-routine work at a worksite.
+The CSB's Fall Protection Plan is found at Appendix G. Fall protection standards are outlined in OSHA General Industry Standards under 29 C.F.R. §§1910.23 - 1910.30, Walking-Working Surfaces; 29 C.F.R. §1910.140, Personal Fall Protection Systems, 29 C.F.R. §1910.140 and in OSHA Construction Standards under 29 C.F.R. §1926, Subpart M, Fall Protection, 29 C.F.R. § 926.104, Safety Belts, Lifelines, and Lanyards, 29 C.F.R. §1926.105, Safety Nets, and 29 C.F.R. §1926.106, Working Over or Near Water.
 National consensus standards also provide guidelines for technical issues related to fall protection and elevated work surface exposures and associated controls.
 (See Appendix G for program details.)

-X. CSB Permit-Required Confined Space Entry Program.
+v.
+CSB Permit-Required Confined Space Entry Program:

 The purpose of a confined space program is to prevent injuries to personnel who must enter confined spaces to work.
-Practices and procedures to protect employees from the hazards of entry into confined spaces are covered under the U.S. Department of Labor, Occupational Safety and Health Administration's (OSHA), Permit-Required Confined Spaces, 29 CFR 1910.146.
+Practices and procedures to protect employees from the hazards of entry into confined spaces are covered under the U.S. Department of Labor, Occupational Safety and Health Administration's (OSHA), Permit-Required Confined Spaces, 29 C.F.R. §1910.146 and Confined Spaces in Construction, 29 C.F.R. §1926, Subpart AA.
 The CSB Permit-Required Confined Space Entry Program (PRCSEP) is found at Appendix H. The CSB PRCSEP is designed to enable employees to operate safely in a confined space work environment that is maintained by another employer.
 All confined spaces are considered potentially hazardous especially those where actual knowledge of the space is limited.
-Therefore CSB employees will not enter confined spaces until the site employer's confined space evaluation data has been examined by the IIC and/or the FSHO and is found to be in compliance with this program and the OSHA standard and allows CSB employees to meet its own safety requirements.
+Therefore, CSB employees will not enter confined spaces until the site employer's confined space evaluation data has been examined by the IIC and is found to be in compliance with this program and the OSHA standard and allows CSB employees to meet its own safety requirements.
 This program applies to all CSB investigative personnel and contractors.
 (See Appendix H for program details.)